Support

 What is the minimum Android OS version required?

-I try to install it, but it says “App not installed”?
+I tried to install it, but it says “App not installed”?

-This error most commonly happens when trying to install a 64bit apk on a 32bit device.
-Make sure you have downloaded the 32bit version of the apk file (apkpure by default serves the 64bit version).
+This error most commonly happens when trying to install a 64-bit app on a 32-bit device.
+Make sure you have downloaded the 32-bit version of the APK file (APKPure by default serves the 64-bit version).

 I see a message “Request was denied for security”